Youpinadi/cssfizzbuzz/README.md

 CSS FizzBuzz
 ===========

 CSS implementation of the infamous FizzBuzz.
 No counter used.
+You can check the result [here](http://youpinadi.github.com/cssfizzbuzz/fizzbuzz.html)

 Reminder of the rules: